Mubadala Healthcare Joins Etihad Airways To Introduce Wellness Ambassadors - UrduPoint

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 15th Oct, 2020) Underlining Abu Dhabi’s reputation of prioritising the health of its residents and visitors, Mubadala Healthcare has introduced Wellness Ambassadors at all of its patient-facing facilities, including Cleveland Clinic Abu Dhabi, Imperial College London Diabetes Centre, ICLDC, Amana Healthcare, Healthpoint and Capital Health Screening Centre, CHSC.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 16th Oct, 2020) Underlining Abu Dhabi’s reputation of prioritising the health of its residents and visitors, Mubadala Healthcare has introduced Wellness Ambassadors at all of its patient-facing facilities, including Cleveland Clinic Abu Dhabi, Imperial College London Diabetes Centre (ICLDC), Amana Healthcare, Healthpoint and Capital Health Screening Centre (CHSC).

 The initiative is part of a broader movement inspired by Etihad Airways to showcase the capital as a safe destination to both live in and visit.
 Mubadala Healthcare will be joined in the venture by several Mubadala Investment Company hospitality and retail outlets, as well as other leading entities across the emirate.